palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

     Changing the TimeLock ``client`` will mean that one receives timestamps from a different timestamp service.
     This may result in **SEVERE DATA CORRUPTION** as the timestamp service's guarantees may be broken.
     Doing this safely requires a fast forward of the new client to at least the highest timestamp given out from the old client.
+    Please contact the AtlasDB team for assistance on such a operation.

 Required parameters: